 Healthcare is freaking expensive, and staying as healthy as possible will help you cut down on healthcare costs.

-Consider the cost of even your run of the mill flu.
+Consider the cost of even your run-of-the-mill flu.
 First of all, if you’re an hourly employee, you’re losing out on that money when you call in sick.
 And even the cost of over-the-counter cold or flu medicine is steep.
+And that’s just a minor illness.
+It’s nothing compared to the long-term healthcare costs of an unhealthy lifestyle.
+When it comes to major health issues, the price tag can be thousands, tens of thousands, or even hundreds of thousands of dollars.

 Pack a Lunch